Haywood County DWI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 am - 5 pm) may speed up the process, as court staff and bail bondsmen are readily available.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM - 5:00 PM) may expedite the release process, as court staff are readily available to process the paperwork.

 - Outstanding warrants